ibm-cloud-docs/containers/cs_storage_file.md

 {{site.data.keyword.cloud_notm}} File Storage is persistent, fast, and flexible network-attached, NFS-based file storage that you can add to your apps by using Kubernetes persistent volumes (PVs).
 You can choose between predefined storage tiers with GB sizes and IOPS that meet the requirements of your workloads.
 To find out if {{site.data.keyword.cloud_notm}} File Storage is the right storage option for you, see [Choosing a storage solution](/docs/containers?topic=containers-storage_planning#choose_storage_solution).
 For pricing information, see [Billing](/docs/infrastructure/FileStorage?topic=FileStorage-about#billing).
 {: shortdesc}

-{{site.data.keyword.cloud_notm}} File Storage is available only in classic {{site.data.keyword.containerlong_notm}} clusters or classic {{site.data.keyword.openshiftlong}} clusters, and is not supported for VPC on Classic clusters.
+{{site.data.keyword.cloud_notm}} File Storage is available only in classic {{site.data.keyword.containerlong_notm}} clusters, and is not supported for VPC on Classic clusters.
 To use file storage in a private cluster that is set up without public network access, your cluster must run Kubernetes version 1.13 or higher.
 NFS file storage instances are specific to a single zone.
 If you have a multizone cluster, consider [multizone persistent storage options](/docs/containers?topic=containers-storage_planning#persistent_storage_overview).
 {: important}